AlStamm1/joke-board/README.md

 I don't always tell dad jokes, but when I do he laughs.

 I really thought my terrarium would have developed its own weather patterns by now.
 It's just so anticlimactic.

+Why couldn't the bicycle stand up on its own?
+It was two tired.